 The devices come with everything you need.

 And if there is a mix of sounds you want in a group, just assign them to a kit.
-The sample pad will save and recall anytime you want to play.

 Which drum pad is the best?